 All entry walks and driveways shall be composed of concrete, (brick, or stone material(s) consistent with the adjoining architecture are subject to approval by the ARC).
-Driveway paving shall be consistent with front walk (see landscape design criteria for pavement finish requirements).
+Driveway paving shall be consistent with front walk, broom finish with saw cut joints, (see landscape design criteria for pavement finish requirements).
 Front walks are not required on side-load garage conditions.